kolenaIO/kolena/docs/metrics/f1-score.md

 ## Limitations and Biases

-While the F<sub>1</sub> score can be used to evaluate classification/object detection models with a single metric, this metric is not adequate to use for all applications.
+While the F<sub>1</sub>-score can be used to evaluate classification/object detection models with a single metric, this metric is not adequate to use for all applications.
 In some applications, such as identifying pedestrians from an autonomous vehicle, any false negatives can be life-threatening.
 In these scenarios, having a few more false positives as a trade-off for reducing the chance of any life-threatening events happening is preferred.
 Here, recall should be